YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (key *KeyT) NodeNextST(tptoken uint64, errstr *BufferT, next *BufferTArray) error

-Matching `Go NodeNextE()`_, :code:`NodeNextST()` wraps :ref:`ydb-node-next-s-st-fn` to facilitate depth first traversal of a local or global variable tree.
+Matching `Go NodeNextE()`_, :code:`NodeNextST()` wraps :ref:`ydb-node-next-s-st-fn` to facilitate traversal of a local or global variable tree.
 A node or subtree does not have to exist at the specified key.

 - If there is a subsequent node: